Chad Gaudin: Tampa Bay Devil Rays

-Minor leagues

 Gaudin was selected by the Tampa Bay Devil Rays out of high school in the 34th round (1009th overall pick) of the 2001 Major League Baseball Draft.
 He signed on August 23, 2001, and did not play professionally until 2002.
-He played in Single-A in 2002 and recorded a 2.26 ERA which ranked him 10th in all of minor league baseball.
+That year, he maintained a 2.26 ERA in 119.1 innings as a starter and reliever for the Single-A Charleston RiverDogs.

-On July 15, 2003, in his first start after getting called up from the Single-A California League, Gaudin took the mound in the first game of a doubleheader for the Double-A Orlando Rays on the road against the Jacksonville Suns and threw a 7-inning perfect game, retiring all 21 batters he faced.
+Before the 2003 season, Baseball America ranked him as the 20th best prospect in the Devil Rays system.
+He worked 14 games as a started for the Bakersfield Blaze in High-A before making it up to Double-A. On July 15, in his first start for the Orlando Rays, Gaudin pitched a seven-inning perfect game in the first half of a doubleheader.
+On the road against the Jacksonville Suns, he struck out nine batters on just 78 pitches, retiring all 21 batters he faced.
 (Two 7-inning games is the standard for a doubleheader in most minor leagues; Major League Baseball would later amend a rule recognizing only efforts of at least nine innings as official perfect games.)
-Gaudin made only two more starts and posted an 0.47 ERA for Orlando before Devil Rays' Manager Lou Piniella summoned him to the big league club.
+Gaudin made only two more starts and posted an 0.47 ERA for Orlando before the Devil Rays called him up to the majors.